 Save the Ribbon Road

-The Oklahoma Route 66 Association needs your help to preserve one of the most important sections of Historic Route 66 in the country: the Ribbon Road.
+The Oklahoma Route 66 Association is working to preserve one of the most important sections of Historic Route 66 in the country: the Ribbon Road.

-The Ribbon Road near Miami, Oklahoma is in danger!
-We need your help to let people know how important it is that we PRESERVE this piece of Route 66 history - not destroy it.
-Below our Call to Action is a history of the road and the current plan from Ottawa County.
+The Ribbon Road near Miami, Oklahoma is in danger of disappearing forever!
+It is important that we PRESERVE this piece of Route 66 history - not destroy it.
+The latest updates on this initiative are outlined below, followed by a history of the road and the recent project.

 Call to Action